moliver28/research-handbook/content/job-families/product/product-designer.md

 Everything in the Senior Product Designer role, plus:

-- **Product knowledge:** Deeply understand the technology and features of your [group](/handbook/product/categories/#hierarchy) and have working knowledge of the end-to-end GitLab product.
+- **Product knowledge:** Have deep knowledge of the technology and features in your [group](/handbook/product/categories/#hierarchy).
+Have working knowledge of _the end-to-end product._
-- **Research:** Understand the nuances and considerations between problem and solution validation, mentor other designers on how they plan their research, and work with your product design manager on potential strategic research needs.
+- **Research:** Conduct [solution validation](/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights.
+Identify research opportunities. _Collaborate on [problem validation](/handbook/product-development-flow/#validation-phase-2-problem-validation) and strategic research needs._
-- **Deliverables:** Create tactical and strategic deliverables for your group (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).
+- **Deliverables:** Create tactical deliverables for your group that solve user problems.
+Define strategic outputs that connect vision to product outcomes. _Shape the deliverables with a focus on long-term vision and execution._
-- **Communication:** Set an example for frequent and effective asynchronous communication.
+- **Communication:** Communicate UX activities to others with clear language that simplifies complexity.
+Show a strong perspective on how those activities address user and business needs. _Exemplify frequent and effective asynchronous communication._
-- **Iteration:** Understand long-term goals in your group and help other designers break down designs into actionable steps.
+- **Iteration:** Practice design iteration and [break down designs](/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
+[Review merge requests](/handbook/product/ux/product-designer/mr-reviews/) with user-facing changes.
+Advocate for proper [iteration](/handbook/values/#iteration) practices in your group. _Help other designers break down designs._
 - **Thought leadership:** Promote best practices and support other designers in advocating for them within their teams.
 - **Recruiting:** Conduct independent portfolio reviews of qualified design candidates to help identify top talent in the candidate pool.
 - **Cross-stage collaboration:** Promote a holistic UX by proactively helping other designers navigate the organization and consider product overlaps, connections, and potential collisions.